LincolnSteinLab/oncoGAN/README.md

 #   --hg38              Use this tag if your VCF is in hg38 coordinates
 #   --keep_input        Use this tag to also save DeepTumour input as a csv file
 #   --outDir DIRECTORY  Directory where save DeepTumour results.
 Default is the current directory
+#   --stdout            Use this tag to print the results to stdout instead of saving them to a file
 #   --help              Show this message and exit.
 ```